PoSSUM Scientist-Astronaut Class 1701 with Astronaut Winston Scott, Aviation Legend Patty Wagstaff, and Executive Director Dr. Jason Reimuller

 Graduates from the PoSSUM Scientist-Astronaut program qualifies the student to enroll in all IIAS courses and be eligible for specific flight opportunities.
 Graduates from the Advanced PoSSUM Academy qualifies the student to enroll in all IIAS graduate courses except EDU 103, EDU 104, and Space Suit Technician Qualification Program.
 Equivalency may be applied through examination after the student obtains a qualifying B.S. degree.

 NOTE: All schedules are tentative and dependent on local safety policies and the IIAS Space Medical Team’s assessment of safety with respect to COVID-19.
-CURRENT APPLICATION CYCLE FOR THE JANUARY 2021 PoSSUM Scientist-Astronaut and Advanced PoSSUM Academy classes are extended to 15 October 2020.
+CURRENT APPLICATION CYCLE FOR THE APRIL 2021 PoSSUM Scientist-Astronaut and Advanced PoSSUM Academy classes is 1 February 2021.